danielbodnar/awesome-stars/README.md

 ## architecture

+- [harvic3/nodetskeleton](https://github.com/harvic3/nodetskeleton) - A NodeJs Skeleton based in Clean Architecture to use TypeScript with ExpressJS, KoaJS or any other web server framework.
+Please give star to project to show respect to author and effort. 🤗
 - [dyatko/arkit](https://github.com/dyatko/arkit) - JavaScript architecture diagrams and dependency graphs
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [oskardudycz/ArchitectureWeekly](https://github.com/oskardudycz/ArchitectureWeekly) - Architecture Weekly - links and resources to boost your knowledge and developer skills